- Music Faculty

 - D.M.A.
 University of Nebraska-Lincoln

 Dr. Sean Burton enjoys a reputation of distinction, earned by hard work, in the Siouxland community and beyond.
-He currently serves as Associate Professor of Music, The Gilchrist Foundation Director of Choral Activities, and Division Chair of Arts and Humanities at Briar Cliff University, Music Director and Conductor of the Siouxland Youth Symphony and Coordinator of the Siouxland Youth Orchestras, Director of Music Ministries at Grace United Methodist Church (Sioux City) and Founding Artistic Director and Conductor of the Siouxland Choral Artists.
+He currently serves as Chair of the Department of Music, Associate Professor of Music, and Director of Choral Activities at Briar Cliff University.
+He is also Music Director and Conductor of the Siouxland Youth Symphony, Director of Music Ministries at Grace United Methodist Church, and Founding Artistic Director and Conductor of the Siouxland Choral Artists.
 Regarded for his unique level of personal integrity and professional commitment, he was profiled in Siouxland Magazine as part of their inaugural “10 under 40” list.
+Dr. Burton was honored to serve as The Gilchrist Foundation Director of Choral Activities from 2012-2015 and as Division Chair of Arts and Humanities from 2011-2015 at Briar Cliff.
+He received the Emerging Faculty Scholar Award, the University's highest honor for pre-tenured faculty, in 2008.

 Dr. Burton has been featured as a conductor, clinician, or adjudicator in more than twenty states.
 Recent engagements range from guest conducting the Springfield Symphony Orchestra in Massachusetts to All-State choruses in Alaska and South Dakota.
 Dr. Burton also possesses significant international experience, having led choirs on tour throughout Europe, Canada and Mexico.
 Under his direction, the Briar Cliff Singers have collaborated with some thirty regional organizations or institutions, were the first choir ever to be invited to sing the National Anthem on the site of the U.S.S.
 Arizona Memorial at Pearl Harbor, presented a prestigious solo performance at the Basilica of Saint Francis in Assisi, and sang for Pentecost Sunday Mass at Saint Peter's Basilica in Vatican City.